iterativv/NostalgiaForInfinity/README.md

 Add strategies to the [user_data/strategies](user_data/strategies) folder and also in the [docker-compose.yml](docker-compose.yml) file at `strategy-list` add your strategy in the list.

+[Additional Information : NFINext is a older strategy on 5m tf , NFI-NG is a 15m tf stategy abandoned mid development , NFIX is the currently developed strategy (a rework of NG on 5m tf)]

 ## General Recommendations

 For optimal performance, suggested to use between 4 and 6 open trades, with unlimited stake.